 In the wake of the evolution of the Industry 4.0, the global financial system has been witnessing remarkable changes.
 This has allowed innovative ideas to be generated to stimulate progress toward traditional financial activities.
-For example, in the field of payment, methods of currency exchange and transaction are becoming more and more innovative and can bring significant benefits, including fast, effective, and low-cost transactions, increased transparency, higher security, and more privacy, and therefore, they are expected to bring about a major revolution in the economic and financial system (Chohan, 2021; Nadeem et al., 2021; Majid et al., 2022).
+For example, in the field of payment, methods of currency exchange and transaction are becoming more and more innovative and bustling thanks to the emergence of cryptocurrencies.
+Arguably, cryptocurrencies can bring significant benefits, including fast, effective, and low-cost transactions, increased transparency, higher security, and more privacy, and therefore, they are expected to bring about a major revolution in the economic and financial system (Chohan, 2021; Nadeem et al., 2021; Majid et al., 2022).